Solar Panel Cost Guide in Hampshire, IL (2023 Update)

 Solar Equipment

-The size of the solar panel system you need to offset your energy usage, which is measured in kilowatts, is the most significant cost factor to consider.
-For every additional kilowatt you need, you can expect your total to increase by around $2,730.
-Some solar panel brands — like Maxeon from SunPower — are more costly upfront but also tend to offer higher efficiency.
+The size of the solar panel system you need for your home, which is measured in kilowatts, is the most significant cost factor to consider.
+For every additional kilowatt you need, your total will most likely increase by nearly $3,760.
+Some solar brands — like Maxeon from SunPower — are more costly upfront but also tend to offer better efficiency.
 In a city like Hampshire, where sunlight is relatively abundant, efficiency can quickly pay off.
-In addition, if you have a small roof or you don't have a lot of space for your panels, higher efficiency options will be a better option.
+In addition, if you have a small roof or you don’t have a lot of space for your panels, higher efficiency options will be more impactful.
 Additional equipment like electric vehicle chargers and solar batteries will also increase the cost.

 Solar Financing Terms